akshaydixi/osquery/README.md

 ## Install

-Build and installation instructions are available in the [wiki](https://github.com/facebook/osquery/wiki/building-the-code).
+Build and Installation instructions are available in the [wiki](https://github.com/facebook/osquery/wiki/building-the-code).

 ## Learn more